How to Negotiate With Creditors After a Chapter 13 Bankruptcy Dismissal

 How Do Lenders Become Aware of My Chapter 13 Dismissal?

-A common cause for dismissing a Chapter 13 bankruptcy case is the inability of the debtor to make payments.
+A common reason for dismissing a Chapter 13 bankruptcy case is the inability of the debtor to make payments.
 This can happen if the debtor:

 • Loses their job